antonioortegajr/wp_swagger/readme.md

 To use you will need to edit the Swagger UI manually.

-Add a suicide to your page or post.
+Add swagger to your page or post.